-Local Resources
+\Local Resources

-The City's annual contribution to the Mental Health & Welfare Division of \$1,851,335 is considered to meet the FHUD requirements for matching Emergency Shelter Grant Funds.
+The City's annual contribution to the Mental Health & Welfare Division is approximately \$1.8M annually is considered to meet the FHUD requirements for matching Emergency Shelter Grant Funds.

-Private Resources
+\Private Resources

-The Housing Services Division manages the Headstart to Homeownership (H2H) program, which uses HOME funds to provide first-time homebuyers with downpayment and closing cost assistance.
-An estimate of \$17M in private resources from various banks that participate in the program will be leveraged to contribute to the success of the program.
+The Housing Services Division manages the Headstart to Homeownership (H2H) program, which uses HOME funds to provide homebuyers with down-payment and closing cost assistance.
+An estimate of \$19M in private resources from various banks that participate in the program will be leveraged to contribute to the success of the program.